YuxiangRen/YuxiangRen.github.io/_pages/about.md

 News
 ------
+* 10/2020 One research paper is accepted by ASONAM 2020.
 * 09/2020 I will serve as a Journal Reviewer for IEEE Transactions on Knowledge and Data Engineering.
 * 08/2020 One research paper is accepted by ICDM 2020.
 * 08/2020 One research paper is accepted by ICDE 2021.